Stochastic dynamics at the back of a gene drive eradication wave: Models

+\lk{is considered constant.
+Several other modeling options have been explored in \cite{girardin2021, klay2025}.
+The population dynamics is given by:}

-We extend a model developed in previous articles \cite{girardin2021, klay2023}, assuming a partial conversion of rate $c \in (0,1)$ occurring in the germline.
-We assume that the individuals live in a one-dimensional space; they interact and reproduce locally, and they move in a diffusive manner.
-We therefore use a reaction diffusion framework.
-We denote by $n$ the total number of individuals in the population, by $n_i$ the number of individuals with genotype $i$ in the population, by $K$ the maximum carrying capacity of the environment, and by $\sigma^2$ the diffusion rate.
-Note that unlike our previous work \cite{girardin2021, klay2023}, we consider the number of individuals instead of the rescaled density.
-We follow three genotypes: wild-type homozygotes ($i = WW$), drive homozygotes ($i = DD$) and heterozygotes ($i = DW$).
-Wild-type homozygotes have fitness $f_{WW} = 1$, drive homozygotes have fitness $f_{DD} = 1 - s$, where $s \in (0,1)$ is the fitness cost of the drive, and drive heterozygotes have fitness $f_{DW} = 1 - s h$, where $h \in (0,1)$ is the dominance parameter.
-The intrinsic growth rate is $r \in (0,+ \infty)$, and we assume logistic growth, with density dependence affecting fecundity.
-We assume locally random mixing and we do not distinguish between sexes.
-With this, we obtain:
+\lk{Then, we add genetic diversity in the population.
+We denote by $n_i$ the number of individuals with genotype $i$.
+The population is diploid, with sexual reproduction, so we follow three genotypes: wild-type homozygotes ($i = WW$), drive homozygotes ($i = DD$) and heterozygotes ($i = DW$).
+The fitness $f_i$ depends on the genotype: wild-type homozygotes have fitness $f_{WW} = 1$, drive homozygotes have fitness $f_{DD} = 1 - s$, where $s \in (0,1)$ is the fitness cost of the drive, and drive heterozygotes have fitness $f_{DW} = 1 - s h$, where $h \in (0,1)$ is the dominance parameter.}

+\lk{We assume that mating occurs at random and we do not distinguish sexes.
+The probability that a pair of parents with given genotypes produces offspring with a specific genotype depends on the moment at which gene conversion takes place and on the rate $c$ at which gene conversion is successful ($0 \leq c \leq 1$).
+Here we assume that gene conversion takes place in the germline, because this is the timing currently successfully implemented in the lab \cite{champer2017, champer2022a}.
+The probabilities of parental and offspring combinations are detailed in Table \ref{tab:mating_term_germline} (Appendix~\ref{app:growth_terms}).
+We assume that failed gene conversion leaves the wild-type allele intact.
+In other words, we do not consider here the emergence of resistance alleles through non-homologous end-joining. }

+\lk{Finally, we assume that the individuals live in a one-dimensional space; they interact and reproduce locally, and they move in a diffusive manner.
+We therefore use a reaction-diffusion framework and denote by $\sigma^2$ the diffusion rate.
+For sake of clarity, we now omit temporal and spatial variables $t$ and $x$ in the notations ($n_i = n_i (t, x)$).}